quangminhdinh/Virtual-Ring-TryOn/README.md

 # Virtual Ring Try-On

 An application of AR technology in trying clothes and jewellery in Vietnam.
-This project used Mediapipe v0.6.9 in hand recognition and Unity's AR Foundation with Google ARCore Extension in model rendering.
+This project uses Mediapipe v0.6.9 in hand recognition and Unity's AR Foundation with Google ARCore Extension in model rendering.

 ## Getting Started